navanitnandakumar/Python-programs/README.md

 ◾ YouTube video downloader : Downloads YouTube videos from URL.

+◾ Internet speed tester : Shows your current upload and download speed.

 ◾ Monte Carlo simulation : Uses random fn to solve a problem using the Monte Carlo method.

 ◾ Random walk 1D : A random walk visualizer in 1D.